S-P-H-E/rustlings/README.md

 # rustlings
-The offical Rust project to help me teach the language.
+The offical Rust project to help me learn the language.

 ---
 Completed by Sphe